EvergreenTree/min-fid-jax/README.md

 # min-fid-jax
-Minimal parallel FID computation with Jax (Flax)
+Minimal parallel FID computation with Jax (Flax).

+See `main.py` for example training integration with the diffusers package